i-d-e/ride/README.md

 ## Contents of the repository

-* issues: Complete datasets of all issues sorted by issues, including a file in XML/TEI file (with review text and questionnaire) and images and/or illustrations that are part of the publication
+* issues: Complete datasets of all issues sorted by issues, including a file in XML/TEI (with review text and questionnaire) and images and/or illustrations that are part of the publication
-* tei: The TEI files of all the reviews in one place
+* tei: The XML/TEI files of all the reviews in one place
 * schema: The relaxNG schema of the XML/TEI files
 * questionnaire_data: Summaries of the data gathered with the RIDE questionnaires